Home » Recipes » Easy Shrimp Boil Recipe Foil Packets

 How to Make Shrimp Boil Recipe Foil Packets

 Shrimp boils are a great way to celebrate summertime in America.
 This recipe for shrimp boil includes all the basics, plus a few extras.
+Like cooking it in easy foil packets!

-Ingredients for Shrimp Boil Recipe in Foil Packets
+Ingredients Needed to Make Shrimp Foil Packets

 Here’s what you need: